ansible/community-docs/integration_tests_quick_start_guide.rst

 Names of targets contain a module name they test.

 Target names that start with ``setup_`` are usually executed as dependencies before module and plugin targets start execution.
-We will describe this kind of targets later in detail in the :ref:`Writing tests from scratch<Writing-tests-from-scratch>` section.
+We will describe this kind of target later, in detail, in the :ref:`Writing tests from scratch<Writing-tests-from-scratch>` section.

 To run integration tests, we use the ``ansible-test`` utility shipped with the ``ansible-core`` and ``ansible`` packages.
 This is described in the :ref:`Run integration tests<Run-integration-tests>` section.